Debugging the Performance of Django Application (DRF)

 However, in some cases, the performance of a Django application and DRF may fall short of expectations.
 If you’re experiencing poor performance with an authenticated Django DRF application, here’s a guide on how to investigate the root cause of the issue.

-Create new Django project
+Create New Django Project

 Create new DRF project (todo) and app (todo_api)